 Clause 7(2) of SEPP 55 states that a consent authority must consider a report specifying the findings of a preliminary investigation of the land concerned in accordance with the contaminated land guidelines.
 The subject site has predominately been used for retail/commercial purposes with the current use operating for a number of years.
 The site has not been used for any purpose that is deemed to be potentially contaminated and has not been identified as being contaminated.
-The proposed use would not have any adverse impacts on contamination.
+Any potential contamination issues were addressed in the assessment of the original development application with the proposed modifications not having any further contamination issues.